marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 To address this issue, we need to focus on making our [System Under Test (SUT)](http://xunitpatterns.com/SUT.html) genuinely testable.
 The key is to minimize dependencies, ideally reducing them to zero[^3].
 We should aim to eliminate dependencies on components like a class that is used throughout the application, or a data model that the SUT doesn't own.

+**Shared understanding:**  I'm using the word dependency to refer to a link between two functions, classes or modules.
+For simplicity, let's say it is a direct import.

 Now, let's look an example[^4].

 ### The Birthday Feature